 When considering a blockchain solution, consider both the benefits and the limitations associated with a blockchain solution; such as will a blockchain solution remove some of the existing business frictions associated with the “as-is” business process?
 Do characteristics such as trust, immutability and finality provide significant value for the use case being evaluated?
 Will those benefits ultimately result in a reduction in cost or reduction in risk or will they achieve process efficiencies?
 Are there additional benefits that can be realized by growing the business network associated with the solution?
 This should be done while also considering qualifying factors such as the rules and regulations which need to be adhered to and how the blockchain solution may integrate with existing systems.
 Here are some key questions to consider when evaluating a blockchain solution.
 Note: A discussion regarding public versus permissioned blockchains is provided in the selection section of the playbook.

+Can you map your business capabilities to Blockchain capabilities?
+Below is an example of a GSA vehicle fleet model.
+The stakeholders need to track mileage of vehicle usage across various agencies, users, and states.

+The below qualifying questions are bucketed into three logical groupings: Blockchain (technical), business, and, GRC (Governance, Risk, Compliance).
+As with requirement gathering, these will serve as inputs and outputs across this methodology.

 Review and answer each question below.
 Add or subtract the points associated with each question to determine your total score.
-A point total of 10 or more indicates that you may get a substantial ROI from a blockchain approach.
+A point total of 1-15 indicates….
+A point total of 16-30 indicates…. .
+A point total of 31-50 indicates that you may get a substantial ROI from a blockchain approach.
 Note that this is a notional table and the level of importance associated with each question may be tied to the use case being assessed.
 Assign Points based on Attribute Importance Rank (with suggested weighting).
 You may adjust weight of questions for your use case.
+(5 - Critical, 3 - High, 2 – Moderate, 1- Slightly)

+Are you executives and senior leadership prepared to transform the respective business capabilities into a Decentralized Organization (DO)?

+If you are able to repurpose business logic to a DO – have you identified how your Core Competencies will benefit?

-(5 - Critical, 3 - High, 2 – Moderate, 1- Slightly) Will the use case involve a business network which spans multiple organizations/agencies?
+Will the use case involve a business network which spans multiple organizations/agencies?
 While a single organization may be used for an initial proof of concept or pilot, the varying degrees of trust amongst multiple organizations/agencies lead to a stronger long-term case for blockchain.

 1